Early life and TV chef career

-Born on May 27, 1975, Jamie grew up above his parents' Essex pub The Cricketers, where he helped in the kitchens as a tot, and experimented with his mum's Aga cooker when she wasn't looking.
-It was an early training which was to prove useful when he left school at 16 to attend Westminster Catering College.
+Born on 27 May, 1975, Jamie Trevor Oliver grew up above his parents' Essex pub The Cricketers, where he helped in the kitchens as a tot, and experimented with his mum's Aga cooker when she wasn't looking.
+It was an early training which was to prove useful for the future celebrity chef, who left school at 16 to attend Westminster Catering College.

-Wanting to put his high-profile status to good use, the big-hearted chef opened a charity restaurant in London called Fifteen.
-As part of a TV show, called Jamie's Kitchen, he trained fifteen disadvantaged youngsters to work in the catering field.
-The show was a hit, and other Fifteen restaurants have been opened across the world, from Amsterdam to Melbourne.
+Wanting to put his high-profile status to good use, the big-hearted chef opened a charity restaurant in London called Fifteen in the early 2000s.
+As part of a TV show called Jamie's Kitchen, he trained fifteen disadvantaged youngsters to work in the catering field at that store.
+The show was a hit, and other Fifteen restaurants were opened across the world, from Amsterdam to Melbourne, as a result.

-Then in 2005 Jamie launched his hugely succesful Jamie's School Dinners series, in which he campaigned to get healthier food on the menu in school canteens.
-Thanks to his efforts the government pledged to spend £280m on school dinners over the course of the next three years and Jamie was voted the year's most inspiring political figure at a high-profile awards ceremony.
+In 2005 Jamie launched his hugely succesful Jamie's School Dinners series, in which he campaigned to get healthier food on the menu in school canteens.
+Thanks to his efforts the government pledged to spend £280m on school dinners over the course of the next three years and Jamie was voted the year's most inspiring political figure at the Channel 4 Political Awards 2006.

-Having overturned the school dinners industry the health conscious chef turned his attentions to highlighting the plight of battery-farmed chickens in the poultry industry.
-He launched Jamie's Fowl Dinners, and, following his exposé, supermarkets reported massive increases in the sales of organic and free-range chickens.
+After his attempt to overturn the school dinners industry for the better, the health conscious chef turned his attentions to highlighting the plight of battery-farmed chickens in the poultry industry.
+He launched Jamie's Fowl Dinners in 2008, and, following his exposé documentary, supermarkets reported massive increases in the sales of organic and free-range chickens.

-His personal life is just as successful.
-Jamie married ex-model Juliette "Jules" Norton whom he met while they were both still students at Newport Free Grammar school in a church just 200 metres from his parents' home.
-Key to the ceremony was a performance by an Elvis impersonator who sang I Can't Help Falling In Love.
-Jamie and Jules enjoy home life with their two daughters, Poppy Honey, born in March 2002, and Daisy Boo, born in April the following year.
+Jamie married ex-model Juliette "Jools" Norton in July 2000.
+The couple met while they were both still students at Newport Free Grammar school, and got married in a church just 200 metres from Jamie's parents' home.
+Jamie and Jules enjoy home life in Essex with their five children: Poppy, Daisy, Petal, Buddy, and River.